Geometry of collapsing and free deformation retraction: Preliminaries

+In this subsection we recall the main notions and fix notation we use throughout the paper.
+We rely primarily on~\cite{zeeman_seminar}; the reader may also refer to~\cite{rourke}.

-\begin{definition} A finite affine simplicial complex is a finite nonempty collection $K$ of simplices in an Euclidean space $E^n$ such that: \begin{enumerate}[nosep] \item If $A \in K$ then all the faces of $A$ are in $K$ \item If $A, B \in K$ then either $A \cap B = \varnothing$ or $A \cap B$ is a common face of both $A$ and $B$ \end{enumerate}
+A \emph{(finite affine) simplicial complex} is a finite nonempty collection $K$ of simplices in some Affine space $\A^n$ such that: \begin{enumerate}[nosep] \item If $A \in K$, then every face of $A$ also belongs to $K$; \item If $A, B \in K$, then either $A \cap B = \varnothing$, or $A \cap B$ is a common face of both $A$ and $B$. \end{enumerate}